 Whatever you call it, just don’t call it goulash, okay?

-- 2 tablespoons lard I used rendered fat from a big block of delicious bacon
+- 2 tbsp lard - I used rendered fat from a big block of delicious bacon

 - 1 small tin of peeled tomatoes